joedougherty/writing/the_generator_that_could_not_be.rst

     Ends_in_Zero = ends_in_zero()

-This version helps to make the one-to-one correspondence more obvious (explicit?).
+This version helps to make the one-to-one correspondence more obvious explicit.

 Every time :code:`next(Ends_in_Zero)` is called, :code:`N` is advanced to produce a new value.